ZincW/CDA_Lab_Group6/Lab1-Fraud Detection/Readme.md

 1. Running `SMOTE` to see the performance of *Random Forest*, *Logistic Regression* and *Naive Bayes* of SMOTEd and UNSOMTEd data.

 ### Classification
-1. Running 'blackbox' in SMOTE&Classification part to see the performance of black-box algorithm that we choose.
+1. Running `blackbox` in SMOTE&Classification part to see the performance of black-box algorithm that we choose.
-2. Running 'KNN.ipynb' in SMOTE&Classification part to see the performance of black-box algorithm that we choose. if you want to check our try in neural network, please click neural_network.py
+2. Running `KNN.ipynb` in SMOTE&Classification part to see the performance of black-box algorithm that we choose. if you want to check our try in neural network, please click neural_network.py
 ### Bonus
 1. related code can be found in bonus.ipynb